leandroroser/hyde/_posts/2016-05-02-Installing_Ubuntu_16.04_in_a_bay-trail_tablet.md

 ```{bash}
  linux (hd1,
 ```
 And press tab.
 A list of devices must appear in the screen.
-Take note of the UUID number of the root partition, usually hd1,gpt2 (you will recognize it for the Ext file system).
+Take note of the UUID number of the root partition, (usually the hd1,gpt2 partition; you will recognize it for the Ext file system).
 -8- Now type:

 ```{bash}